xlucn/fio-cdm/README.md

 WIP

-A python script to generate CrystalDiskMark-style test result with [fio](https://github.com/axboe/fio).
-Should work across multi platforms as long as you have `fio` and `python`.
+A python script to generate [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark/)-style test result with [fio](https://github.com/axboe/fio).
+Should work across multi platforms as long as you have `fio` and `python` (need version 3.3 and above).

 ## Usage